We use PayPal for payment processing on GivingGrid.com. It's both safe and secure.

 Yes you can and we encourage it!
 It adds credibility to your campaign.
-You do that in Settings > Additional Settings > Organization Information.
+You do that in Settings > Organization Information.

 We recommend only linking to your homepage.

 Yes and no. You are welcome to include a mailing address in case someone wants to mail you a check.
-There are still some people who just don't like donating online.
-What we don't allow is the direct solicitation from your GivingGrid or WOL for people to donate online elsewhere.
-In other words, what you can't do is put a link to your website (or other) donation page on your GivingGrid or WOL and ask people to go there and donate.
+There are still some people who don't want to donate online.
+What we don't allow is the direct solicitation encouraging people to donate online elsewhere.
+In other words, what you can't do is put a link to your website (or others) donation page (including Venmo or other payment services) on your campaign and ask people to go there and donate.
 It's confusing and why would you want to do that anyway?

-Yes, GivingGrids can also be set-up using Pounds and Euros through PayPal, assuming it's available in your country.
-Simply choose the currency you want in your payment processing settings, after PayPal has been enabled.
+Yes, GivingGrids can also be set-up using Pounds, Euros, Canadian dollars, Australian dollars and New Zealand dollars. through PayPal, assuming we offer our service in your country.
+Simply choose the currency you want in your payment processing settings during set-up.